I know that choosing a photographer is not something most people do that often so I hope this page can answer any questions you may have.

 How would you describe your approach?

 It's informed by work for many years as a photojournalist.
-I’m telling the real story of the wedding day, not by rushing around and just snapping away, but with a calm and thoughtful approach.
+I’m telling the real story of the wedding day, with a calm and thoughtful approach where composition, lighting and natural moments count for more than rushing around and snapping away.

 I'll be watching for beautiful light and anticipating natural moments from getting ready in the morning until the party on the dance floor late into the night.
 I don’t set anything up and I don’t ask people to pose.
 Your pictures will be real and unscripted and this is why they will mean so much to you in the future.